The information contained on this page will provide you with guidelines regarding teacher licensure and renewal procedures for a Virginia license.

 Provisional Special Education License

-A Special Education Conditional License is a three-year, nonrenewable teaching license issued to an individual employed as a special education teacher in a public school or a nonpublic school in Virginia who does not hold the appropriate special education endorsement.
+A Provisional Special Education License is a three-year, nonrenewable teaching license issued to an individual employed as a special education teacher in a public school or a nonpublic school in Virginia who does not hold the appropriate special education endorsement.
 The license is not applicable to individuals employed as speech pathologists.
-To be issued the Special Education Conditional License an individual must:
+To be issued the Provisional Special Education License an individual must:

 - Be employed by a Virginia public or nonpublic school and have the recommendation of the employing educational agency.